 You notice in the story we do not have a single dollar amount.
-Why is it that we don’t have a dollar amount?
+Why is it that?
 Jesus, you know, was sitting in the temple one day with His disciples, and while He was there, people were making a huge show of dropping big bags of money into the collection bins.
-And they were making a huge show of parading their money and dropping it in one at a time so it would clink and it would clank, and everyone would see their great gifts.
-And all during this show, Jesus notices out of the corner of His eye that there is a widow.
+And they were making a huge show of parading their money and dropping it in one at a time so it would clink and it would clank and everyone would see their great gifts.
+All during this show, Jesus notices out of the corner of His eye that there is a widow.
 She walks in, and you can kind of see she’s hiding a little bit.
-She doesn’t want people to notice here.
-She tries to go when everyone’s paying attention to somebody else who’s giving over there, and she takes two small coins and drops them into the bin.
+She doesn’t want people to notice her.
+She tries to give her money when everyone’s paying attention to somebody else who’s giving, and she takes two small coins and drops them into the bin.
 And then she turns and scurries out.
-Before she can get out, Jesus calls His disciples’ attention to her, and He says, “You see, that lady gave more than all the rest, for they have given out of their wealth, out of their abundance, and she has given everything she has.”
+Before she can get out, Jesus calls His disciples’ attention to her, and He says in Mark 12:44, “ ‘They all gave out of their wealth; but she, out of her poverty, put in everything--all she had to live on’ ” (NIV).

-You see, it’s not the amount that we give.
-It is the way that we give, the desire of our heart, the relationship we give with.
+You see, it’s not the amount that we give; it is the way that we give, the desire of our heart, the relationship.
 Ananias and Sapphira, in wanting the benefit, in wanting the glory for the gift that they were giving without giving fully, were lying to God.
 Had God allowed it to continue, this would have been a disease that would have corrupted the church, and it would have hurt this baby church.

 You say, “But I know plenty of people who are doing the same thing today.”
 Yeah, and you know what?
-It tells us in Hebrews 13:8 that Jesus is the same yesterday, today, and tomorrow.
+It tells us in Hebrews 13:8 that “Jesus Christ is the same yesterday, today, and forever” (NLT).
 What does that tell you?
 Well, it tells me that if God didn’t want a lying relationship, if He didn’t want somebody pretending and putting on a show just to check all the marks of being Christian, then He certainly doesn’t want it now.
 You know, if God was as literal today as He was back then, it would be very dangerous to sing to Him, “I surrender all.
 All to Jesus I surrender, all to Him I freely give.”
 Because is that really how we feel?

 Let me ask you a question.
 How do you lie to God?
 Maybe you say, “I’m paying tithe.
-Well, not a whole tithe ‘cause that’s a lot of money.
-That’s a lot of money, God.
-But I’m giving something in the tithe category.”
+Well, not a whole tithe ‘cause that’s a lot of money, God, but I’m giving something in the tithe category.”
 Or maybe you say, “I’m a Christian every day of the week except for Sunday, Monday, Tuesday, Wednesday, Thursday, and Friday.
 I’m a Christian on Saturday.”
 Or maybe—I don’t know how it is that you lie to God—maybe it’s, “I’m going to pray for people.”
-Someone comes and shares a burden with you and they share their heart, and in the process you say, “I’m going to pray for you—I care about you,” and then you’re just trying to get out.
-“You know, I say that just to stop the conversation.”
+Someone comes and shares a burden with you and they share what’s in their heart, and in the process you say, “I’m going to pray for you—I care about you,” and then you’re just trying to get out.
+“You say that just to stop the conversation.”